mlr7/GPT-Custom-Implementation/README.md

 Maybe: **GPT-4** is likely to have been trained with **1 trillion** or 100 trillion parameters (rumors)

+## GPT Parameters that can be Tuned

+These parameters can be adjusted when interacting with GPT-3:

+**model**: The model parameter specifies the version of the model to be used.
+For example, "text-davinci-002", "text-curie-002", "text-babbage-002", "text-ada-002", etc. Each model has different capabilities in terms of language understanding and generation.

+**prompt**: This is the input text that you provide to the model.
+The model will generate a response based on this input.
+There's no strict limit to the length of the prompt, but keep in mind that the total tokens (input + output) must be under the model's maximum limit (e.g., 4096 tokens for "text-davinci-002").

+**max_tokens**: This parameter specifies the maximum length of the model’s response.
+This can be any integer value up to the model's maximum limit.
+For example, if you set max_tokens to 100, the model's response will be cut off after 100 tokens.

+**temperature**: This is a value between 0 and 1 that controls the randomness of the model's responses.
+A higher value (closer to 1) makes the output more random, while a lower value (closer to 0) makes the output more deterministic.

+**top_p**: Also known as nucleus sampling, this parameter is a value between 0 and 1 that controls the diversity of the response.
+A higher value will allow more diversity in the responses, whereas a lower value will limit the model's choice of next words to a smaller set.

+**frequency_penalty**: This is a value between 0 and 1 that controls the penalty for using frequent tokens.
+A higher value will make the model less likely to use common words and phrases.

+**presence_penalty**: This is a value between 0 and 1 that controls the penalty for introducing new concepts into the conversation.
+A higher value will make the model more likely to stick to the topics and concepts already mentioned in the conversation.

+## GPT/LLM Scaling

 Kaplan Scaling (Jarad Kaplan)

 Chinchilla Scaling (Chinchilla proposed a mathematical formulation, known as compute-optimal scaling laws, to explain how the performance of a language model decreases as the model size (N) and the number of tokens (D) increase.)